lucasw/simple_sim_ros/README.md

 roslaunch bullet_server stewart_platform.launch
 ```

-The ros pid package is required, for example `sudo apt-get install ros-jade-pid` on jade systems.
+The ros pid package is required, for example `sudo apt-get install ros-kinetic-pid` on kinetic systems.

 Then extend on 'actuator':